 - EUR 68,000 + : 52%

-The Netherlands Value-Added Tax (VAT)
+Taxation in the Netherlands: The Value-Added Tax (VAT)

 The Netherlands Value-Added Tax (VAT) is a consumption tax levied on the value added to goods and services.
 It is imposed at each stage of the production and distribution chain, with the final consumer being the last one to pay it.
 The standard VAT rate in the Netherlands is 21%, which is one of the highest in Europe.

-The Netherlands Real Estate Transfer Tax
+Taxation in the Netherlands: Real Estate Transfer Tax

 The Netherlands has a real estate transfer tax (known in Dutch as the overdrachtsbelasting or OB) that is imposed on the transfer of ownership of the real estate in the Netherlands.
 This tax is payable by the purchaser of the property and is calculated as a percentage of the purchase price.
 The tax rates are progressive, with higher rates applying to purchases of more expensive properties.